 Racking and Private Boats

-The Club has a number of racks in the main boatshed which, on payment of a fee, are made available on an annual basis for Members who own their own sculling boats.
-These racks are made available entirely at the Captain‘s discretion and Members should note that there is generally a lengthy waiting list for racks to become available.
+The club has a number of racks in the main boatshed which, on payment of a fee, are made available on an annual basis for members who own their own sculling boats.
+These racks are made available entirely at the Captain‘s discretion and members should note that there is generally a waiting list for racks to become available, although we have shortened this in recent years.
 Members should similarly note that if a rack is made available to them, any boat stored on that rack is placed there entirely at the owner’s risk, and that they are responsible for insuring the boat and otherwise ensuring its maintenance and safe-keeping.
-The Captain may ask Members who are not using their boat regularly to either let other Members use their boat or otherwise free up their boat rack for other Members to use.
-Racks are there to be used by active Members; racks are not provided for general storage for the boats of inactive Club Members.
+The Captain may ask members who are not using their boat regularly to either let other members use their boat or otherwise free up their boat rack for other members to use.
+Racks are there to be used by active members; racks are not provided for general storage for the boats of inactive club members.

 Requests for a rack space should be made to the Captain.

-The tidal Thames carries a lot of silt and other debris with it.
-We expect all our Members to wash down their boats after each and every outing.
-Towels are available in the boat shed to wipe boats down, and a hose is available inside the main boatshed of the Club.
+The tidal Thames carries a lot of silt and other, not so nice, debris with it.
+We expect all our members to wash down their boats after each and every outing.
+Towels are available in the boat shed to wipe boats down, and a hose is available inside the main boatshed of the club.